tintin10q/csai_ml_final_summary/ML_final_summary.md

 ## Advantages and Disadvantages of decision trees
 **Advantages**
 - Easy to interpret and make for straightforward visualizations
-- The interal workings are capable of being observed and thus makes it possible to easily reproduce work
+- The internal workings are capable of being observed and thus makes it possible to easily reproduce work
 - Can handle both numerical and categorical data directly without preprocessing
 - Performs well on large datasets
 - Performs fast in general